nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 there could very well be two distinct properties that exist which have both the same name and price.
 Instead, we decided to make use of the property's address to distinguish it from another property, as the address of a property should be unique to it.

-The entry time was added towards the later part of development to help facilitate a more flexible implementation of the `sortprops` command.
+The time of creation field was added towards the later part of development to help facilitate a more flexible implementation of the `sortprops` command.

 The activity diagram for the creation of a property can be seen below.